-I have written over 45 books - mainly crime novels and historical novels.
+I have written nearly 50 books - mainly crime novels and historical novels.
 The Roth Trilogy was televised (as Fallen Angel), and two other books have been number one bestsellers.

-From two years, I edited The Author, the quarterly journal of the Society of Authors, and I continue to write The Author's regular 'Grub Street' column.
-I was the Spectator's crime fiction reviewer for ten years and now contribute reviews to The Times, the Spectator and elsewhere.
+From two years, I edited The Author, the quarterly journal of the Society of Authors.
+I also wrote a regular 'Grub Street' column for the journal for 18 years.
+I was the Spectator's crime fiction reviewer for ten years and occasionally contribute reviews to The Times, the Spectator, the Guardian and elsewhere.

 I have served on the Management Committee of the Society of Authors and on the committee of the Crime Writers Association.
 I initiated what became the CWA’s Debut Dagger scheme, and administered it for its first two years.
 I have helped to judge a number of literary prizes for the Crime Writers Association, the Historical Writers Association and others.